-Work which takes place on a scaffolding can be dangerous, which is why there are strict health and safety regulations in place for undertaking this type of work.
-Although these regulations are in place, Scaffolding accidents are still common and can lead to severe, life-changing injuries.
+Work that takes place on a scaffolding can be dangerous, which is why there are strict health and safety regulations in place for undertaking this type of work.
+Although these regulations are in place, scaffolding accidents at work are still common and can lead to severe, life-changing injuries.

 Common Types of Scaffolding Accident

 Beacon Law have dealt with many different types of scaffolding accident claim.
 The most common scaffolding accidents have included the following:

 - Slips, trips and falls on scaffolding due to defects and tools on the scaffold.

 - Falls from height off a scaffolding due to unstable scaffold, missing safety rails, or poorly constructed scaffolding.

 - Injuries to construction workers or pedestrians due to a scaffolding that has collapsed.

 - Injuries suffered by construction workers and pedestrians due to falling objects from a scaffold.